List of WWE Women's Champions

 The WWE Women's Championship is a women's professional wrestling world championship created and promoted by the American professional wrestling promotion WWE, defended on the SmackDown brand.
 It was introduced on April 3, 2016, at WrestleMania 32 to replace the WWE Divas Championship and has a unique title history separate from the original WWE Women's Championship.
 Following the reintroduction of the brand split in July 2016, the title became exclusive to Raw and was renamed as the Raw Women's Championship after SummerSlam in August 2016 when SmackDown created the SmackDown Women's Championship as a counterpart title.
 As a result of the 2023 WWE Draft, the championships switched brands.
 In June 2023, the Raw Women's Championship reverted to its original name of WWE Women's Championship while the SmackDown Women's Championship became the Women's World Championship.

 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
-Jade Cargill is the current champion in her first reign.
-She defeated Tiffany Stratton at Saturday Night's Main Event on November 1, 2025 in Salt Lake City, Utah.
+Chelsea Green is the current champion in her first reign.
+She won the title by defeating Charlotte Flair, Jade Cargill, Lash Legend, and Tiffany Stratton in a five-way ladder match at SummerSlam Night 2 on August 2, 2026, in Minneapolis, Minnesota.
+At the time, Green was recognized as interim champion due to an injury incurred by lineal champion Rhea Ripley, but on September 11, 2026, the title history was amended, with Ripley's reign ending on August 2 and Green recognized as the lineal champion.